TeamDiscovery-Project/teamdiscovery/README.md

 ## 📄 License

-MIT — Built with ❤️ for hackathons.
+MIT — Built with ❤️ for hackathon.

 ---